 Great Crested Grebe

-8 April 2016
+Friday, April 08, 2016

-BACK FOR SECONDS
+BACK FOR SECONDS-LAPWING HALL POOL

-On arrival this afternoon to Lapwing hall pool the two Black necked grebes were still present that I found last night.
+On arrival this afternoon to Lapwing Hall pool, the two Black necked grebes were still present that I found last night.

-Black Necked Grebes
+Black Necked grebes

 Common Buzzard